lunauii/cs-resources/Term 2 - CST/COMP 2721/ch2.md

  Only LOAD and STORE instructions reference main memory | Referencing main memory is inevitable (ex: adding two values from main memory)
  The CPU's immediate memory stash is expanded by adding more registers | Expensive, power consumptive, and impractical (stored instructions might become outdated by the time they're referenced)

+ ## RISC vs. CISC Architectures
+ **Reduced instruction set computers** (RISC) involve fewer and simpler instructions. (ex: 3 + 3 + 3 + 3 + 3) \
+ **Complex instruction set computers** (CISC) involve more and more complicated instructions. (ex: 3 x 5)

+ The idea behind CISC architectures is that by implementing all common instructions directly in hardware (regardless of complexity), the CPU doesn't have to interpret as many instructions.

+ Computers today are mostly RISC, with a bit of CISC.

 # Cache

 Jason uses a stomach-fridge-store analogy for cache.
 I'm going to steal it.